Close Menu

 Q: Is your program a career change?

-A: No, an academic enhancer program.
-The goal is to prepare students for admission to medical school.
+A: No, it is an academic enhancer program for students previously denied admission to medical school

 Q: Can I postpone my acceptance until next year due to circumstances beyond my control?